 For out of province IB students, applications are assessed on a first-come, first-serve basis.
 Admissions decisions will only be made once all required documents are submitted.
 Conditional offers may be extended based on a combination of first-semester final grades and second-semester mid-term grades (or predicted grades).

 Advanced Placement (AP) applicants:

 Applicants are required to submit AP results as part of a secondary school diploma.
 Current Ontario secondary school applicants completing AP credits use the OUAC 101 application, while all other applicants use the OUAC 105D application at www.ouac.on.ca .

-Applicants to the Bachelor of Arts – Music, the Bachelor of Music, or the Bachelor of Arts – Dramatics Arts and the Bachelor of Arts/Bachelor of Education (Honours) Intermediate-Senior Division concurrent education program are expected to take part in an audition process.
+Applicants to the Bachelor of Arts – Music, the Bachelor of Music, the Bachelor of Arts – Dramatics Arts and the Bachelor of Arts/Bachelor of Education (Honours) (Dramatic Arts) Intermediate-Senior Division concurrent education program are expected to take part in an audition process.
 Auditions must be booked directly with the relevant department ONLY AFTER you are in receipt of an offer of admission.

 Submit any letters/supporting documentation to be considered under the Special Admissions Policy directly to the Admissions Office.
 These documents should be submitted as early in the admission process as possible.
 Refer to the OUAC application for details.

 Submit any other documents necessary as indicated on the acknowledgement email or letter that was sent to you after submission of your application.